ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 * [medRxiv](https://www.medrxiv.org/) for Health Sciences

 Take always into consideration Introduction and Related Works sections of each research paper, you can easily find fundamentals and state-of-the-art research papers already known.
 Alternatively, you can use AI-powered research tools which scan the internet and find related research papers:
-* [SemanticScholar](https://www.semanticscholar.org/): find relevant research and give you a short summary of the objective and results of a paper;
+* [SemanticScholar](https://www.semanticscholar.org/): Find relevant research and give you a short summary of the objective and results of a paper;
-* [ConnectedPapers](https://www.connectedpapers.com/): create a graph by analyzing similarities among research papers;
+* [ConnectedPapers](https://www.connectedpapers.com/): Create a graph by analyzing similarities among research papers;
-* [ResearchRabbit.ai](https://www.researchrabbit.ai/): is a citation-based literature mapping tool.
+* [ResearchRabbit.ai](https://www.researchrabbit.ai/): Is a citation-based literature mapping tool.
-* [Litmaps](https://www.litmaps.com/): is a discovery app based on automated citation searching.
+* [Litmaps](https://www.litmaps.com/): Is a discovery app based on automated citation searching.

 But sometimes you need to work on patents, here a list of patent search engines:
 * [Google Patents](https://patents.google.com/)